finestructure/fs-html/README.md

             ]),
             .body([
                 .h1([.text(title)]),
-                .p("FSHtml is a Swift DSL to generate HTML for use in server side swift projects - or anywhere you want to write type checked HTML.")
+                .p("FS HTML is a Swift DSL to generate HTML for use in server side swift projects - or anywhere you want to write type checked HTML.")
             ])
     ])
 }